Book your trip today! Download the MetroNow! On Demand app now from the iOS App Store or Google Play!

-Use the interactive map below to see if your home or destination falls within either the Springdale/Sharonville zone (launched May 22) or the Northgate/Mt.
-Healthy zone (launched Tuesday, July 11).
+Use the interactive map below to see if your home or destination falls within either the Springdale/Sharonville zone or the Northgate/Mt.
+Healthy zone.
 Just enter the address or business name in the search box in the top right corner.

 Book your trip today!
 Download the MetroNow!
 On Demand app now from the iOS App Store or Google Play!

 As part of the Reinventing Metro plan, Metro has the exciting opportunity to provide regional transit access to neighborhoods that historically have not had access to public transportation.
-Throughout 2021 and early 2022, Metro has been developing an accessible, on-demand and localized mobility service for all, including connections to Metro's network of more than 40 fixed bus routes.
+Throughout 2021 and early 2022, Metro developed an accessible, on-demand and localized mobility service for all, including connections to Metro's network of more than 40 fixed bus routes.

 Frequently Asked Questions